Surface solar radiation: AI satellite retrieval can outperform Heliosat and generalizes well to other climate zones: Conclusions

 We also showed that the SSI of Heliosat SARAH-3 exhibits large biases in mountain regions, and that training and fine-tuning our retrieval models on ground station SSI strongly reduces these large biases, outperforming Heliosat.
 Further, our study quantified the relevance of the Meteosat channels and other predictor variables, such as solar zenith angle and time of year, for the model accuracy in different cloud conditions.
 Permutation feature importance showed that in cloudy conditions, multiple near-infrared and infrared channels enhance performance.
 Our results can facilitate the development of more accurate radiative-transfer-based SSI retrieval models.
-Future research should investigate additional predictor variables and their impact on the retrieval quality, notably to improve the performance in clear-sky conditions.
-Fore example, including aerosol-related observations or estimates of clear-sky irradiance can hold the potential to enhance the DL retrieval model's accuracy also in clear-sky conditions (CS>0.8).
+Future research should investigate additional predictor variables and their impact on the retrieval quality, notably to improve the performance in clear-sky conditions or to replace the clear-sky retrieval with a physical model to create a hybrid model.

+Our study shows it is possible to emulate a RTM-based retrieval model with DL.
+Finetuning this base model on ground stations will lead to a better generalizable model with high performance but there are limitations and difficulties to the methodology.
+Finetuning requires quite a bit of trial and error and advanced training methods from the field of transfer learning to not overfit the new type of dataset.
+Unforeseen biases in particular climates, such as mountainous regions of the domain, can still occur using a finetuned model.
+The general accuracy gain of up to 20\% compared to SARAH-3 in cloudy samples should prove the usefulness of DL retrieval since those are most important for short-term solar forecasts.
+We expect our contribution will facilitate faster, better and more generalizable SSI retrieval with better knowledge of the pitfalls DL retrieval brings.